Joshuaamm7/Project4-Baron_OR_Drags/README.md

   frameborder="0"
 ></iframe>

-The contrast here is much sharper.
+The contrast here is much obvious.
 Most losing teams secure 0 barons, while winning teams almost always secure at least 1.
 This suggests Baron control is significantly more decisive than dragon control.

 ### Aggregate Table: Win Rate by Objective Advantage